 Serious Fraud Office

-David Green refers to a strategic approach to the problem of fraud with the SFO playing a full part in a new co-operative landscape.
+The SFO is organised into four divisions, two dealing with fraud and two dealing with bribery and corruption.
+David Green refers to a strategic approach to the problem of fraud with the SFO playing a full time part in a new co-operative landscape.

 Deferred Prosecution Agreements

-Olliers recent SFO experience includes the following:
+Olliers recent SFO experience includes the following;